Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Abstract

 \section{Abstract}

-Secular oscillations in multi-planet systems can drive chaotic evolution of an inner body through non-linear resonant perturbations.
-This ``secular chaos'' readily pushes the particle to an extreme eccentricity, triggering tidal interactions or collision with the central star.
-We present a numerical study of secular chaos in systems with two planets and a test particle using the ring-averaging method, with emphasis on the relationship between the planets’ properties and the time-scale of chaotic diffusion.
+Secular oscillations in multi-planet systems can drive chaotic evolution of a small inner body through non-linear resonant perturbations.
+This ``secular chaos'' readily pushes the inner body to an extreme eccentricity, triggering tidal interactions or collision with the central star.
+We present a numerical study of secular chaos in systems with two planets and test particles using the ring-averaging method, with emphasis on the relationship between the planets' properties and the time-scale and efficiency of chaotic diffusion.
 We find that secular chaos can excite extreme eccentricities on time-scales spanning several orders of magnitude in a given system.
 We apply our results to the evolution of planetary systems around white dwarfs (WDs), specifically the tidal disruption and high-eccentricity migration of planetesimals and planets.
-We find that secular chaos driven by large ($\gtrsim 10 \ME$), distant ($\gtrsim 10 \AU$) planets can sustain metal accretion onto the WD from tidal disruption of planetesimals over Gyr time-scales.
-The accretion rate is consistent with that inferred for WDs with atmospheric pollution along the cooling sequence if the total mass of planetesimals in the chaotic zone at the beginning of the WD stage is similar to that of the Solar System's main asteroid belt.
-Based on the occurrence of long-period exoplanets and exo-asteroid belts, we conclude that secular chaos can be a significant (perhaps dominant) channel for polluting WDs.
+We find that secular chaos in a planetesimal belt driven by large ($\gtrsim 10 \ME$), distant ($\gtrsim 10 \AU$) planets can sustain metal accretion onto a WD over Gyr time-scales.
+We constrain the total mass of planetesimals initially present within the chaotic zone by requiring that the predicted mass delivery rate to the Roche limit be consistent with the observed metal accretion rates of WDs with atmospheric pollution throughout the cooling sequence.
+Based on the occurrence of long-period exoplanets and exo-asteroid belts, we conclude that secular chaos can be a significant (perhaps dominant) channel for polluting solitary WDs.
 Secular chaos can also produce short-period planets and planetesimals around WDs in concert with various circularization mechanisms.
-We discuss prospects for detecting exoplanets driving secular chaos using direct imaging and microlensing.
+We discuss prospects for detecting exoplanets driving secular chaos around WDs using direct imaging and microlensing.